 Students are encouraged to contact the instructor at any time; however, making an appointment will guarantee the instructor's availability at a specific time.
-Students may communicate with me by scheduling a virtual conference through Canvas or Teams, calling my office phone, or sending a Canvas/campus e-mail.
-Expect a response within 24 hours.
+Students may communicate with me in person, by calling my office phone, scheduling an appointment, sending a Canvas/campus e-mail, or meeting me in the Language Hub.
+Response time to e-mails or graded assignments will vary depending on the situation.